Adarsh9616/Interviews/CommVault Interview/Round 2.md

 So the question was:-
 There is a frog and infront of him there is a lake of N length want to cross the lake, but he can only jump atmost M meters at a time.
 There are N-1 stones in the lake on which the frog can jump, these stones are at 1 meter distance .
 You have to tell the Number of Possible ways for the frog to reach the other side of the lake.

+### There was a question related to graph which i didn't read because of the time limit.